pbmanis/acq4-documentation/source/userGuide/devices/NiDAQDevice.rst

         driver: 'NiDAQ'
         config:
             # Specifies the default mode to use for all AI ports.
-            # Options are 'RSE', 'NRSE', and 'DIFF'
+            # Options are 'rse', 'nrse', and 'diff'
-            defaultAIMode: 'NRSE'
+            defaultAIMode: 'nrse'

 The supported configuration parameters are:

 * **driver** must be 'NiDAQ'
 * **config** contains optional device-specific configuration options:
     * **defaultAIMode** specifies the default mode to use for all AI ports.
-Options are 'RSE', 'NRSE', and 'DIFF'.
+Options are 'rse', 'nrse', and 'diff'.
+These options are discussed in the National Instruments documentation.
     * **mock** specifies whether this device should connect to the actual DAQmx system, or to a simulated DAQ.
 The value must be True or False (without quotes).
 Setting ``mock: True`` allows this device to be used as the DAQ for other simulated devices such as :ref:`MockClamp <userDevicesMockClamp>` and :ref:`MockCamera <userDevicesMockCamera>`.

+.. _userDevicesNiDAQTaskInterface:

 TaskRunner Interface
 --------------------